pearlsprathap/Celery-Kubernetes-Operator/README.md

 ![Screenshot](img/Flower_UI.PNG)

-We can see the dashboard, which shows the celery worker in real time.
-In further tabs, we can see tasks/broker/monitor of the celery.
+We can see the dashboard, which shows the celery worker status in real time.
+In further tabs, we can see tasks/broker/monitor of the celery workers.

 Now that we have seen the deployment, we will test the autoscaling feature.
 For doing this, we are going deploy a sample application.
 This is a simple add operation which runs 10000 times in 3 batches.
 We have configured in CR if the message length is more than 100 it will autoscale and create a new pod.
 This number can be configured as needed.

-Now let us deploy the simple application to flood messages to the queue so that we can see the celery gets autoscaled.
+Now let us deploy the simple application to flood tasks to the queue so that we can see the celery gets autoscaled.
 We can see that from the initial pod of 2, it will autoscale to 4.
 This example application will also create a pod for itself.

              kubectl apply -f templates/static/flask-example.yaml